Please use the BOTH checklists.

 - speak Ladino (Judeo Spanish),

-- lived in Spain for a few months,
+- lived in Spain for three or more months,

 - own any asset (e.g. a house, stock) in Spain.